pd4d10/tiza/README.md

 Add text(s), support multiple arguments.
 Every text added here will be styled with styles set previously.

-Notice that every argument will convert to string, and there will be no space between them(This behaviour is different with `console.log`).
+Notice that every argument will be converted to string, and there will be no space between them(This behaviour is different with `console.log`).
 If you want to add a space, use `text('a').space().text('b')`

 ### space(count: number)